celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/identity/metadata.md

 On the `Accounts` smart contract, any account can register a URL under which their metadata file is available.
 The metadata file contains an unordered list of claims, signed by the account.

+## Types of Claim

-ContractKit currently supports the following claims:
+ContractKit currently supports the following types of claim:

 * **Name Claim** - An account can claim a human-readable name.
 This claim is not verifiable.